ApeWorX/silverback/docs/userguides/development.md

 See [this guide](https://docs.apeworx.io/ape/stable/userguides/accounts.html#automation) to learn more about how to do that.
 ```

-## Running your Application
+## Running your Bot

 Once you have programmed your bot, it's really useful to be able to run it locally and validate that it does what you expect it to do.
-To run your bot locally, we have included a really useful cli command [`run`](../commands/run) that takes care of connecting to the proper network, configuring signers (using your local Ape accounts), and starting up the application client and in-memory task queue workers.
+To run your bot locally, we have included a really useful cli command [`run`](../commands/run) that takes care of connecting to the proper network, configuring signers (using your local Ape accounts), and starting up the bot client and in-memory task queue workers.

 ```sh
 # Run your bot on the Ethereum Sepolia testnet, with your own signer: